benjavalero/replacer/technical-design.md

 Note it is not worth to implement the Java Module System, as it implies some modifications in order to work with JUnit and Spring: new version of Surefire, package names cannot be repeated between modules and integration tests in a different package.

 In general, services are created for each use case.
+In general, it is not worth to create an interface for each service as there is usually only one implementation.

-The _ports_ (interfaces for the Wikipedia, OAuth and database adapters) are included in the same package of the adapter but in the `domain` submodule.
+_Ports_ (interfaces for the Wikipedia, OAuth and database adapters) are included in the same package of the adapter but in the `domain` submodule.

 Classes are usually suffixed: `Service`, `Controller`, `Repository`, etc.

 DTO objects are used to communicate the different layers.
-The suffixes `Request` and `Response` are preferred to `Dto` for the objects used to communicate the controllers with the view.
+The suffix `Dto` (also `Request` and `Response`) is usually used for the objects communicating the controllers with the view.

-In backend, we have the following modules:
+In backend, we have the following submodules:

+- `replacer-app`.
+SpringBoot configuration and application.
+- `replacer-core`.
+Use cases.
+- `replacer-domain`.
+Domain objects and interfaces shared between modules.
+- `replacer-finder`.
+Adapter with the functionality of finding replacements in pages.
+It has been implemented as an adapter instead of in the core to improve the decoupling.
+- `replacer-repository`.
+Adapter with a JDBC implementation of the persistence.
+- `replacer-web`.
+Adapter with the REST services.
 - `replacer-wikipedia`.
-Implementations (adapters) to access external resources: Wikipedia (pages, users and authentication), and Check-Wikipedia, to send notifications when some types of cosmetics are applied.
+Adapters to access external resources: Wikipedia (pages, users and authentication), and Check-Wikipedia.

 And the following packages:
+- Configuration classes and property files are preferred to be in the base package.
+- `checkwikipedia`.
+To send notifications to Check-Wikipedia when some types of cosmetics are applied, and they are also supported in Check-Wikipedia, so we can help this project to keep their figures up-to-date.
+- `common`.
+Domain entities shared between packages, along with exceptions and utility classes used on all the tool.
 - `common.domain`.
 Domain entities.

-- `config`.
-Spring configuration classes, some of them with beans used in several packages.

 - `dump`.
-Helper classes to parse a dump, extract the pages, the replacements in these page, and finally add the fount replacements into the database. `DumpFinder` finds the latest dump available for a given project. `DumpManager` checks periodically the latest available dump, and indexes it, by running the job implementing `DumpJob`.
-Note that in the past there were two implementations: one in Spring Batch and another with SAX.
-Currently, there is only the last one which give better performance results.
-When indexing we have the typical steps:
+Helper classes to parse a dump, extract the dump pages, find the replacements in these pages, and finally add the found replacements into the database. `DumpFinder` finds the latest dump available for a given project. `DumpManager` checks periodically the latest available dump, and indexes it.
-  - Read: the dump is read and parsed in `DumpHandler`, extracting the pages into `DumpPage`.
-  - Process: `DumpPageProcessor` transforms each dump page into a list of replacements to be saved in the database. `ReplacementCache` helps to retrieve the database replacements in chunks in order to compare them to the ones obtained in the processing.
-  - Write: `DumpWriter` inserts or updates in the database the resulting replacements from the processor.

 - `finder`.
+A `ReplacementFinder` is a helper class to find all the replacements in a page of a specific replacement type. `ReplacementFinderService` is a helper class to find all the replacements in a page.
+Note that these are particular implementations of `Finder` and `FinderService`.
+Other implementations find all the immutables and cosmetics in a page.
+Note that not all the properties of a page are needed in order to find its replacements, so these finders receive a `FinderPage` with only the needed properties, being `FinderPage` an interface implemented in particular by `WikipediaPage` and `DumpPage`.
-The core functionality of the tool is to find potential replacements in a text.
-This package offers several helper classes to find these and other similar useful matches in a text.
-Note that these match searches will be performed millions of times when indexing a whole dump, therefore the performance is critical.
+  - `benchmark`.
+Performance tests for different approaches in order to find the best performant finders.
+Note that these finders will be performed millions of times when indexing a whole dump, so the performance is critical.

-  - `common`.
-Several interfaces. `Finder` will be implemented to find specific matches: URLs, templates, misspellings, etc. `FinderService` will be implemente to find all matches of a common type: replacements, custom replacements, cosmetics and immutables.
+  - `cosmetic`.
+Cosmetic finders: links with same title and alias, file templates in lowercase, etc. These finders are used after a user reviews a page, therefore the performance is not so important as when finding replacements and immutables.
+  - `immutable`.
+Immutable finders: URLs, template parameters, HTML comments, etc.
+  - `listing`.
 Some finders use a list of properties which are maintained in text files (or Wikipedia pages) which need to be parsed first.
 These finders retrieve the properties from a manager class extending `ParseFileManager`.
 All of these also implement the Observable pattern.
 The managers reload the properties periodically, and the observer finders are notified in case of changes.
-The first load is done at the start of the application, and it takes few seconds, so there is a little chance that, when using the application just started, some of them is not loaded yet.
+The first load is done at the start of the application, and it takes few seconds, so there is a little chance that, when using the application just started, some of them are not loaded yet.
 Just in case we check this possibility and return no results if so.
+  - `replacement`.
+Replacement finders: misspellings, composed misspellings, dates, etc. Note that some of these finders may only work for Spanish language.
   - `util`.
 Several finders are based on regular expressions.
 We use `RegexMatchFinder` to iterate the match results of a regex.
 This tool uses also a _text-based_ implementation of regular expressions in `AutomatonMatchFinder`, which builds an automaton from the regex and gives performance improvements of 1 to 2 orders of magnitude for simple expressions.
 However, it doesn't include advanced features implying backtracking.
 Finally, most finders are implemented _by hand_ with `LinearMatchFinder`.
 This makes the implementations quite more complex but the performance improvement is worth it. *Note*: for very simple finders it is not very clear which approach is better (see _simple benchmark_) so it is recommended to implement a new finder with different approaches and test which one has better performance.
 In any case, sometimes it will be worth to lose some performance for the sake of maintainability.

-  - `replacement`.
-Replacement finders: misspellings, composed misspellings, dates, etc. Note that some of these finders may only work for Spanish language.

-  - `immutable`.
-Immutable finders: URLs, template parameters, HTML comments, etc.

-  - `cosmetic`.
-Cosmetic finders: links with same title and alias, file templates in lowercase, etc. These finders are used after a user reviews a page, therefore the performance is not so important as when finding replacements and immutables.

-  - `benchmark`.
-Performance tests for different approaches in order to find the best performant finders.

 - `page`.
-Helper classes to review a page, i.e. find all the related replacements to be processed by the frontend.
+Services to count, index, find/review and save pages.
 - `replacement`.
-Helper classes to retrieve replacements from database, and cache proxies for some heavy operations.
-Currently the database has a **huge** table, represented with `ReplacementEntity`, containing all the replacements found for all Wikipedia pages, along with the review status.
-For performance reasons we use a direct JDBC approach in `ReplacementDao`.
+Repositories to retrieve and count indexed replacements from database, and cache proxies for some heavy operations.
+Currently, the database has a huge table, represented with `ReplacementEntity`, containing all the replacements found for all Wikipedia pages, along with the review status.

-  When a new page is indexed, or there have been any modifications, the replacements in the database must be updated. `ReplacementIndexService` offers a method, receiving the list of the new page replacements, which adds the new replacements and marks as obsolete the ones not found in the new list.

 - `user`.
 Features related to user management.
 In particular, aspects to restrict permissions to certain operations, and authentication with OAuth 1.0a against Wikipedia.
 - `wikipedia`.
-Repository to perform operations on Wikipedia pages and users.
-Currently, these operations are implemented with requests against the [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page).
+Repositories to perform operations on Wikipedia pages and users, implemented with requests against the [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page).
 The common behaviour for these API requests has been refactored to a helper class in the inner `wikipedia.api` package.
-- `check-wikipedia`.
-Service to notify to Check-Wikipedia about fixes performed by Replacer, which are also supported in Check-Wikipedia, so we can help this project to keep their figures up-to-date.

 ### Formatting